ssc256/keypsafe-docs/architecture/crypto-architecture.md

 - Secrets never leave the user's device in plaintext
 - The database contains only ciphertext, so a full breach exposes nothing decryptable
 - Two independent factors can each decrypt a vault: the passkey alone is sufficient for regular use; the password + recovery key together when the passkey is unavailable
-- Every ciphertext is bound to its owner and purpose via authenticated data — transplanting an envelope into another user's vault causes decryption to fail at the cryptographic level
+- Each ciphertext is bound to its owner and purpose via authenticated data — transplanting an envelope into another user's vault causes decryption to fail at the cryptographic level
 - The scheme is versioned so algorithm changes do not require re-encrypting all vaults at once

 ---